robofinch/lifetime-foundry/crates/stable-view/README.md

 case.
 For this purpose, [`DefaultViewKind`] is provided, whose impls of the stable view traits can be enabled by implementing the [`SetDefaultView`] and [`SetDefaultViewMut`] traits for a source data type.

+The data types, rather than view types, do directly implement `StableClone`.
+Implementors of `StableClone` need to make certain guarantees about *all* possible `'stable` views of that type, rather than each view kind making individual guarantees.
+(The latter approach was attempted first, but that turned out to not actually be very useful.)

 Note that the view kind types do not actually enforce any particular semantics on their stable view trait implementations (beyond the traits' own requirements), whether for soundness or just